 - You can be from any ethnic group

 All donors are compensated for their expenses up to a maximum of £750 per donation cycle.
-Sperm donated through our clinic must also be screened for certain medical conditions that could be passed on and for sexually transmitted diseases.
+Sperm donated through our clinics must also be screened for certain medical conditions that could be passed on and for sexually transmitted diseases.
 This helps to ensure that babies born from donated sperm are healthy, and that there are no risks to the woman who receives them.
 As these tests may reveal information about your own health or fertility, you should consider the implications of this before you go ahead.
 It is often helpful to discuss this with staff at the clinic.
 Read more about the steps required to become a sperm donor.

 Sperm donor identification